roobre/lockingcache/README.md

 }
 ```

+## Behavior

+tcache collections receive two functions, named `Then` and `Else`. `Then` is executed if an entry is found, and `Else` is executed if it is not.

+These functions may also return errors, which modify the cache state and execution rules:

+* If `Then` returns a non-nil error, the entry is flagged as *Invalid*, and the `Else` function will be executed after it
+  - Other routines which were accessing the entry concurrently will not be aware of this change, and may as well error and trigger their own execution of `Else`
+* If `Else` returns a non-nil error, the entry is

 ## Stability

 I have developed this project as an spin-off of a bigger HTTP server which needed a cache like this.
 I do not consider this code to be stable or production-ready in any sense.